-110. CAFOs, including medium CAFOs, are one of the largest sources of air pollution in the country.

-111. Waste from pig and dairy CAFOs typically collects in liquid waste management systems.
-These systems are frequently open and uncovered and release gases into the ambient environment.

-112. Moreover, CAFOs draw down the manure impoundments by spraying or otherwise applying the liquid waste onto nearby fields, causing additional emissions and causing particulates to drift around the surrounding communities for miles.

-113. Dry waste from chicken and turkey CAFOs typically collects in large waste piles prior to disposal on field.
-Emissions and particles from both the waste piles and application fields can be transported by wind onto neighboring properties.

-114. Regardless of the method of managing and dispersing the waste, CAFO waste continually releases pollutants into the air.

-115. In addition, CAFOs use large ventilation fans to emit pollutants out of confinement buildings.
+- 111. CAFOs, including medium CAFOs, are one of the largest sources of air pollution in the country. - 112.
+Waste from pig and dairy CAFOs typically collects in liquid waste management systems.
+These systems are frequently open and uncovered and release gases into the ambient environment. - 113.
+Moreover, CAFOs draw down the manure impoundments by spraying or otherwise applying the liquid waste onto nearby fields, causing additional emissions and causing particulates to drift around the surrounding communities for miles. - 114.
+Dry waste from chicken and turkey CAFOs typically collects in large waste piles prior to disposal on field.
+Emissions and particles from both the waste piles and application fields can be transported by wind onto neighboring properties. - 115.
+Regardless of the method of managing and dispersing the waste, CAFO waste continually releases pollutants into the air. - 116.
+In addition, CAFOs use large ventilation fans to emit pollutants out of confinement buildings.
 The ventilation is intended to remove dangerous gases that collect inside the buildings, which can-and do-sicken and kill confined animals and employees.

-116. The number of animals at a CAFO is generally proportional to the air pollution it emits.

-117. CAFOs emit more pollutants than traditional, small-scale farms because they confine animals and waste on a much larger scale.

-118. CAFOs emit a variety of air pollutants, including ammonia, hydrogen sulfide, methane, nitrous oxide, volatile organic compounds, and particulate matter.

-119. They also emit pathogens-including those that carry antimicrobial resistance and particles of litter and manure, dust, feathers, and other allergens.

-120. Such air pollution harms humans, animals, and the environment.

-121. CAFO air pollution has been linked to climate change, the formation of haze, ozone, and fine particulate matter, and also contributes to land and water pollution through processes like deposition.

-122. The U.S. Centers for Disease Control and Prevention consider airborne emissions from CAFOs to "constitute a public health problem."
+- 117. The number of animals at a CAFO is generally proportional to the air pollution it emits. - 118.
+CAFOs emit more pollutants than traditional, small-scale farms because they confine animals and waste on a much larger scale. - 119.
+CAFOs emit a variety of air pollutants, including ammonia, hydrogen sulfide, methane, nitrous oxide, volatile organic compounds, and particulate matter. - 120.
+They also emit pathogens-including those that carry antimicrobial resistance-and particles of litter and manure, dust, feathers, and other allergens. - 121.
+Such air pollution harms humans, animals, and the environment. - 122.
+CAFO air pollution has been linked to climate change, the formation of haze, ozone, and fine particulate matter, and also contributes to land and water pollution through processes like deposition. - 123.
+The U.S. Centers for Disease Control and Prevention consider airborne emissions from CAFOs to "constitute a public health problem."
 Air emissions can cause serious and lifethreatening health problems, and even death.
 The health problems include respiratory illnesses, irritation to the eyes, nose, and throat, anxiety and depression, memory loss, and heart disease.
 The effects are amplified in vulnerable populations like children and the elderly.
-For example, one study found that children attending school one-half mile from a pig CAFO had significantly higher rates of physician-diagnosed asthma than children in schools located farther away.5

-123. Ammonia is a leading CAFO air pollutant with health and environmental impacts.
+For example, one study found that children attending school one-half mile from a pig CAFO had significantly higher rates of physician-diagnosed asthma than children in schools located farther away. - 124.
+Ammonia is a leading CAFO air pollutant with health and environmental impacts.
 It is a caustic gas with a pungent odor that, at CAFOs, releases immediately as an animal evacuates their bowels, and again as animal waste decomposes.
 Exposure to ammonia can cause a range of adverse health effects, including nasal, throat, and eye irritation; burning of the respiratory tract, skin, and eyes; scarring; hemorrhaging of the gastrointestinal tract; and lethal airway blockage and respiratory insufficiency.
-According to a seminal study commonly referred to as the "Iowa Study," at high concentrations, ammonia will bypass upper airways and directly affect the lungs, causing inflammation of lower lungs and pulmonary edema or swelling.6
+According to a seminal study commonly referred to as the "Iowa Study," at high concentrations, ammonia will bypass upper airways and directly affect the lungs, causing inflammation of lower lungs and pulmonary edema or swelling.

-124. Numerous studies show that many types of CAFOs can produce harmful concentrations of ammonia even beyond the CAFO's property lines.7

-125. Ammonia also contributes to nitrogen water pollution through deposition onto land and into waterways.8 Nitrogen is one of the most harmful forms of water pollution across the nation, and is responsible for impairing numerous waterways.
-Nitrogen and other nutrients cause excessive algae growth, including harmful algae blooms containing toxins.
-And as the

-5 See S.T.
+&lt;sup>5 See S.T.
 Sigurdarson & J.N.
 Kline, School Proximity to Concentrated Animal Feeding Operations and Prevalence of Asthma in Students, 129 Chest 1486, 1489 (2006).